METACEO/ng-refs/README.md

 ## Serve the demo for development

 Run `start` for a dev server.
 Navigate to http://localhost:4200/.
-The app will automatically reload if you change any of the source files.

 ## Build the library for production